bawamohit/Tech-Conference-System/phase2/src/ReadMe.txt

 Welcome!

 Here are some pre-made attendees, organizers, speakers, and rooms that you can try out!
-Feel free to also make your own The format of the following user accounts below is Name: Username, Password
+Feel free to also make your own.
+The format of the following user accounts below is Name: Username, Password

 Attendees: